hp3icc/Easy-FreeDMR-SERVER-Install/README.md

   At the end of the installation your freedmr server will be installed and working, a menu will be displayed that will make it easier for you to edit, restart or update your server and dashboard to future versions.

-  to use the options menu, just type menu in your ssh terminal or console.
+ to use the options menu, just type "menu-fdmr" without the quotes in your ssh terminal or console.

  #